juniorsundarCasual/TGT/vault/volume-5.chapter-348.md

 "What are you talking about?"
 Markus shrieked immediately before grabbing the girl's hand as she was leaving.

 "I've done my part," Marie declared.
-"I have confirmed that this isn't a wild goose chase, and that there is light at the end of the tunnel.
+"I have confirmed that this isn't a wild goose chase and that there is light at the end of the tunnel.
 You should feel more confident and more motivated to work.
 But all I see here is greed and hypocrisy."

 After dropping those stinging words, Marie extricated herself from Markus' grasp and walked away in a huff.